 In addition, different watercolour paper pads can have varying weights.
-Heavier paper is thicker, meaning it can take more water and more working as you create your watercolour masterpiece.
-Watercolour paper is typically marked by how much 500 sheets weighs.
+Heavier paper is thicker, meaning it can take more water and more work as you create your watercolour masterpiece.
+Watercolour paper is typically marked by how much 500 sheets weigh.
 Typical weight margins are 90gsm, 140gsm, and 300gsm.
 While 90gsm is more inexpensive, it will not be able to handle rough work.
-140gsm watercolour paper pads are the most common, balancing durability with price, while 300gsm paper is the toughest you will likely need for watercolour paper.
+140gsm watercolour pads are the most common, balancing durability with price, while 300gsm paper is the toughest you will likely need for watercolour paper.

-How to stop Watercolour paper from warping?
+How to stop watercolour paper from warping

 Stretch your watercolour paper

 Buy pre-stretched watercolour paper blocks